 - 3.1.
 The ordinary practice is for a candidate to have an individual sponsor (RC 5).
 It is desirable that one of the candidate's godparents from baptism be the sponsor at confirmation to express more fully the relationship between baptism and confirmation (RC 5).
 Parents cannot function in the role of a sponsor at confirmation (CIC c.
 893 §1, which refers to c.
 874 §1 5).
 In the event that a sponsor cannot be present at the liturgy, a parent certainly could present his or her child and, in effect, act as a proxy for the sponsor. - 3.2.
 Pastors will ensure that the sponsor, chosen by the candidate, is spiritually qualified for the office (RC 6).
-The sponsor should be sufficiently mature for this role, belong to the Roman Catholic Church, and be a fully initiated member (baptism, confirmation, and eucharist) of the Church.
-The sponsor must be a person of faith, who actively participates in the liturgical life of the Church (e.g. attends Sunday Eucharist).
+The sponsor should be sufficiently mature for this role, belongs to the Roman Catholic Church, and be a fully initiated member (baptism, confirmation, and eucharist) of the Church.
+The sponsor must be a person of faith, who actively participates in the liturgical life of the Church (e.g. attends Sunday Eucharist). - 3.3.
+The sponsor should be living in proximity that will enable the sponsor to be present to the candidate as he/she grows in the life of faith.
+The custom of having a proxy sponsor for someone who is and will continue to be separated

-- 3.3.
-The sponsor should be of an age and living proximity that will enable the sponsor to be present to the candidate as he/she grows in the life of faith.
-The custom of having a proxy sponsor for someone who is and will continue to be separated by long distances from the candidate is discouraged. - 3.4.
+- by long distances from the candidate is discouraged.
+Being a sponsor is not be considered an honorary role. - 3.4.
 Ideally, the sponsor should participate in the entire preparation process for confirmation with the candidate.
 The sponsor also should participate in a formation process for sponsors. - 3.5.
 When it is time for the candidate to receive the sacrament, the sponsor may present the candidate to the Bishop by name using the following formula.
 The sponsor should be instructed to speak loudly and clearly.

-Bishop N., I present to you N. for the sacrament of confirmation
+Bishop Patrick., I present to you N. for the sacrament of confirmation

 When the sponsor does not present the candidate, the candidate must be sufficiently prepared to clearly and confidently announce his or her name to the Bishop.
+(N.B.
+The bishop wishes to be addressed as "Bishop Patrick" at liturgical celebrations.)

 3.6.
 The sponsor should be familiar with the liturgy so that he or she can participate actively and comfortably.
-In addition, the sponsors should receive communion with the newly confirmed, not waiting until the newly confirmed have received first.
+In addition, the sponsors should receive communion with the newly confirmed.